 Put Together the Perfect Cheese Board with Luke Williams of Culture Club Cheese

-There is nothing as satisfying as sitting down to a well-prepared cheese board and a glass of wine.
-It’s the ultimate no-cook dinner, as well the most sophisticated way to end a dinner.
+There is nothing as satisfying as sitting down to a well-prepared, perfect cheese board and a glass of wine.
+It’s the ultimate no-cook dinner, as well the most sophisticated way to end a meal.
 But building the perfect cheese board can be a little intimidating.

 What cheeses do we choose?
 What accompaniments do we need to serve alongside them?
 Do the cheeses need to complement one another at all?
-Well, in time like these, we think it’s best to turn to the professionals, so we sat down with the cheese king of Bree street, Luke Williams of Culture Club Cheese, who gave us the lowdown on what makes the perfect cheese board.
+Well, in times like these, we think it’s best to turn to the professionals, so we sat down with the cheese king, Luke Williams of Culture Club Cheese, who gave us the lowdown on what makes the perfect cheese board.

 Putting Together the Perfect Cheese Board